 I also like, among other things, library books, tea lights, old jazz, herringbone, dark chocolate, short stories, long walks, thrift stores, linen, dining in rather than out, and fuchsia sweet peas (the free ones).
 I dislike liars, lima beans, greed, spaghetti squash, and beets.
 If I could time travel, I'd slip into the 1930s—they had the best living writers and artists, and women could finally wear pants.

 The second half of 2015, I underwent treatment for invasive breast cancer.
-I don't focus on it much here on the blog, but it has changed my life, in some ways for the better.
+I don't focus on it much here on the blog, but it has changed my life, mostly for the worse but in some ways for the better.
 Cancer has made me stronger and focused my priorities.
 I am less likely to give a shit and more likely to try new things.
 Life is short.
 I want to live it more fully—and kindly.